bluerobotics/ardusub-gitbook/quick-start/installing-ardusub.md

 # Installing ArduSub

+>**Note** The current Stable version of ArduSub is **v4.0.1**.
+If your firmware is out of date, it may be updated by following one of the methods below.

 ArduSub is the firmware binary which resides on the flash memory of the autopilot board.

 It may be installed (or updated) in one of two ways:
 1. Connecting it to a Companion Computer and pressing the appropriate button.
-2. Directly connecting the board to a Topside Computer with QGroundControl.
+2. Directly connecting the board to a Topside Computer with QGroundControl via a USB cable.

 ## With a Companion Computer (Automatic Installation)